JacksonKuo/blog/_posts/2025-2-7-app-defense-part-5.markdown

 # Redis + Redisson + RateLimiter

 I created a RateLimiter service that accepts 3 requests per 1 minute for each IP address.
-The `RateType` is set to `OVERALL` instead of `PER_CLIENT` however really the `RateType` doesn't actually matter, instead you use one global key or multiple client key is the important logic.
+The `RateType` is set to `OVERALL` instead of `PER_CLIENT` however really the `RateType` doesn't actually matter, instead using one global key or multiple client keys is what's actually important.
 The service calls a `RedissonClient` bean in the `RedisConfig`.

 ```java
     public RRateLimiter getRateLimiter(String clientIp) {